Schools / Professionals

 What is Play Therapy?

-If you are currently in contact with a child who you feel needs extra support perhaps Play Therapy is the answer.
+If you are currently in contact with a child who you feel needs extra support perhaps play therapy is the answer.
 Play Therapy is an effective therapy that helps children modify their behaviours, develop social skills and boost self esteem.
-It is also an ideal therapy for children who have experienced trauma in their lives.
-In Play Therapy, children are supported by the therapist to express their confusing and painful emotions through play activities, through playing with the child.
+When practiced by psychotherapists, it is also an ideal therapy for children who have experienced trauma in their lives, particularly trauma within the context of a significant relationship.
+In play therapy, children are supported by the therapist to express their confusing and painful emotions through play activities, through playing with the child.
 The Play Therapist has the experience to understand where the child is having difficulties expressing emotion.
-Once an understanding is established the Play Therapist will be able to draw attention to the child’s difficulties and help the child make sense of their confusing and painful experiences, they are then assisted to assimilate this new understanding of their emotions.
-While adults use talking therapies, children use play as a form of language communication.
-Children can benefit from Play Therapy as a means of emotional expression as they do not have the words to describe their thoughts, feelings and perceptions of their internal and external world.
+Once an understanding is established the Play Therapist will be able to draw attention to the child’s difficulties and help the child make sense of their confusing and painful experiences, they are then assisted to assimilate this new emotional understanding.
+While adults use talking therapies, children use play as their most advanced form of communication.
+Children can benefit from play therapy as a means of emotional expression as they do not have the words to describe their thoughts, feelings and perceptions of their internal and external world.